History of the Charlotte Hornets: Arena dispute and relocation, 1997–2002

-2004–2014: Charlotte Bobcats
+Charlotte Bobcats, 2002–2014

-2003: Establishing the Bobcats
+Expansion award and team establishment, 2002–2004

 Long before the New Orleans relocation, the then-29-team NBA had been seriously considering adding another franchise in order to balance its divisions and conferences.
 The league soon made it known it would be receptive to placing that team in Charlotte for the 2004–05 season, if an arena deal could be reached.
 Several ownership groups, including one led by former Boston Celtics star Larry Bird, made bids for the franchise.
 On December 18, 2002, a group led by Black Entertainment Television founder Robert L. Johnson was awarded the franchise, with Johnson becoming the first African American majority owner in major U.S. professional sports.
 The rapper Nelly became a minority owner.

 In June 2003, the team was named the Bobcats.
 The Charlotte Regional Sports Commission "Help Name The Team" effort drew over 1,250 suggestions.
 The three finalists were Bobcats, Dragons, and the eventual winner Flight, referencing North Carolina's "First in Flight" status due to the Wright Flyer as well as the state's military bases.
 But "Flight" was eventually discarded by Johnson and the team, being considered too abstract and reminiscent of the then-current Iraq War aerial strikes.
 During the summer of 2003, at a street festival crowd of 7,000 fans, the franchise unveiled "Bobcats" as the team name.
 The bobcat, according to the North Carolina Wildlife Commission, is an athletic, fierce predator indigenous to the Carolinas.
 Since Charlotte was already home to the Carolina Panthers of the National Football League, designer Chris Weiller created the team logo to alay confusion or close comparison.
 There was suspicion that owner Robert "Bob" Johnson chose "Bobcats" as a play on his name.

 The Bobcats hired Bernie Bickerstaff as the first head coach and general manager.
 A new arena to host the Bobcats at uptown Charlotte began construction in July 2003, and the team played its home games at the Coliseum until the new building was ready.
 After failed attempts at the ballot box to force the team to fully fund the arena, city politicians implemented a hotel and leisure tax in Charlotte to help pay for it.